RTEMS/rtems-docs/shell/rtems_specific_commands.rst

 .. index:: CONFIGURE_SHELL_NO_COMMAND_PROFREPORT
 .. index:: CONFIGURE_SHELL_COMMAND_PROFREPORT

-When building a custom command set, define``CONFIGURE_SHELL_COMMAND_PROFREPORT`` to have this command included.
+When building a custom command set, define ``CONFIGURE_SHELL_COMMAND_PROFREPORT`` to have this command included.

 This command can be excluded from the shell command set by defining ``CONFIGURE_SHELL_NO_COMMAND_PROFREPORT`` when all shell commands have been configured.

 **PROGRAMMING INFORMATION:**

 The configuration structure for the ``profreport`` has the following prototype:

 .. code:: c

     extern rtems_shell_cmd_t rtems_shell_PROFREPORT_Command;

+.. _wkspace:

 wkspace - display information on executive workspace
 ----------------------------------------------------